Agnieszka-21/madlibs/README.md

 "I want a fun challenge that tests my knowledge and sharpens my cognitive skills."

 #### Acceptance Criteria
-The game should have a clear challenge - in this case testing the user's grammar skills and requiring some creativity on the part of the user who has to come up with words that meet specific criteria (be a noun, adjective, adverb, or verb).
+The game should have a clear challenge - in this case testing the user's grammar skills and requiring some creativity on the part of the user who has to come up with words that meet specific criteria (be a noun, plural noun, adjective, adverb, or verb).

 #### Implementation
 The user will be asked to submit 7 words, one at a time: 2 nouns, 1 plural noun, 2 adjectives, 1 adverb, and 1 verb.
-Each of these inputs will be validated accordingly (see the chart below), making sure that the user submitted a word that can be found in an online dictionary (connected via API).
+Each of these inputs will be validated accordingly (see the charts in the "Skeleton Plane" section), making sure that the user submitted a word that can be found in an online dictionary (connected via API).
 This means that any empty inputs, special characters, numbers, made-up words and words with typos will not be accepted.

 The user will be informed with orange text (to catch their attention and convey that something is wrong - without the negative associations most users would have if the color was red rather than orange) what the issue was and asked for another input instead.
 Some examples will be given to the user to make sure that they clearly understand what is expected of them and do not get stuck or frustrated at any point.